 Ten Atlantic right whales were found dead in Canadian waters this summer, many of them washed up on the shores of the Gulf of St. Lawrence.
 The die-off of the endangered species was unprecedented, especially since there are only about 500 of the whales left on Earth.

 The last time this many right whales perished in such rapid succession was in the 1930s, during the waning days of commercial slaughter.
-The whales—giants that grow up to fifteen metres in length and can weigh more than ten school busses—were nearly wiped out early in the twentieth century (their numbers dropped from 21,000 to fewer than 100) for the value of their blubber and baleen.
+The whales—giants that grow up to fifteen metres in length and can weigh more than ten school buses—were nearly wiped out early in the twentieth century (their numbers dropped from 21,000 to fewer than 100) for the value of their blubber and baleen.
 In fact, they received their name because whalers considered them the “right whale” to hunt.
 While the whaling days may be over, the few hundred Atlantic right whales that remain are once again at risk of extinction—only now, many scientists believe the deaths are not caused by harpoons.
 Instead, right whales have become collateral damage from the growing shipping and fishing industries.

 “One of the reasons why this year is so catastrophic for the population is because it comes after several years of declines in calving, health, and sightings in their known habitat,” says Kimberley Davies, a post-doctorate fellow and right-whale specialist at Dalhousie University.
 “So the population was already in trouble before these deaths occurred.”